GSA/fpki-guides/_includes/apple_trust_store_removal_faqs.md

      - **About**
      - **Certificate Trust Settings**

-2. Then, verify that the Federal Common Policy CA is listed with “full trust”.
+2. Then, verify that the Federal Common Policy CA is listed with “full trust.”

 ![verify_common_iOS]({{site.baseurl}}/img/verify_common_iOS.png){:style="width:30%;"}